 |Design||Usually single-arm, one centre||Often controlled, maybe randomised, possibly multicentre||Randomised, multicentre||Typically passive, population|

 In simple terms for a new drug (see the figure above), a phase I study focuses on initial safety testing, and often first use in humans, phase II on dose optimisation, phase III on efficacy and safety in a relevant patient population, and phase IV on evaluation of use in routine clinical care.
 A phase I study of a new drug may be small in size, with say 20-80 participants, while a phase III trial may have 1000 or more participants.
 Phase IV studies can be much larger still (but perhaps only focussing on those who receive the drug), and phase II studies are somewhere in between a phase I and III trial.
 However, there are no strict rules on the design or size of trials in each phase, or indeed the number of trials.
 It varies from situation to situation and particularly where a non-drug intervention (e.g., surgery) is being evaluated or where an existing drug is being evaluated for another use.

-In-terms of study design these vary through the phases with Phase I studies often only having treated patient ("single arm") with no control, phase II perhaps involving a control group (may be randomised) but phase III being a randomised controlled trial.
+In-terms of study design these vary through the phases with Phase I studies often only having treated patient ("single arm") with no control, phase II perhaps involving a control group (may be randomised) but phase III being a randomised controlled trial (RCT).
+Some common RCT designs are considered here.
 Phase IV studies are often fairly passive studies collecting adverse event data where the number being evaluated not strictly controlled (within the study protocol).

 The outcomes of main interest typical vary according to the phase of the study and reflect the relative focus on safety and/or efficacy.